 In this architecture, an important part of the packet processing is performed by the Linux TCP/IP stack.
 NIC queues (either physical or virtual) are handled by Linux Operating system.

 For each packet received by a NIC in a RX queue, an interrupt is generated and sent to the vrouter dapaplane in order to get the packet processed by the vrouter.
 Once a packet has been processed by the vrouter dataplane, it is sent into a TX queue.
-Then another interrupt is generated for each packet received into the TX queue is order to warn either a virtual machine a packet has been received on one of its virtual NIC or to warn the compute operating system that a packet has to be sent to the underlay network.
+Then another interrupt is generated for each packet received into the TX queue in order to warn either a virtual machine a packet has been received on one of its virtual NIC or to warn the compute operating system that a packet has to be sent to the underlay network.

 Kernel mode vrouter packet processing is working in interrupt mode.
 This mode is generating lots of context switching between Linux TCP stack and vrouter application.